time calculator

 When to use it

-• Entering time into systems that require decimals instead of hh:mm.
+• Entering work time into payroll or time-tracking systems that only accept decimal hours instead of hh:mm.

-• Converting stopwatch readings to decimal hours for billing or payroll.
+• Converting stopwatch or timer readings into decimal hours for client billing, especially for hourly consulting or freelance work.

 Tips & cautions

-• If you have seconds, convert them to minutes first (30 seconds = 0.5 minutes).
+• If you have seconds, convert them to minutes by dividing by 60 (for example, 30 seconds = 0.5 minutes) and add to the minutes field.

 Worked examples